 If you’ve also experienced weight gain: If you’re gaining weight and have noticed that you are losing hair as well, it’s important to let your doctor know about both.
 Weight gain can be caused by many factors, some of which include hair loss.
 For example, a poorly functioning thyroid and a condition called polycystic ovarian syndrome can lead to both weight gain and hair loss.

 If you’re also dealing with depression: Hair loss can lead to depression and anxiety that, in turn, may worsen hair loss.
 For this reason, it’s important for your doctor to know if you are exhibiting symptoms of depression.
-Some of these symptoms include: difficulty concentrating, a feeling of emptiness or loss of self-worth, difficultly enjoying activities that were previously enjoyable, trouble sleeping, or trouble with your sexual life.
-Your doctor can work with you to fully assess if there are other causes to your symptoms or if you have a clinical diagnosis of depression.
+Some of these symptoms include: difficulty concentrating, a feeling of emptiness or loss of self-worth, difficulty enjoying activities that were previously enjoyable, trouble sleeping, or trouble with your sexual life.
+Your doctor can work with you to fully assess if there are other causes of your symptoms or if you have a clinical diagnosis of depression.

 Hair loss can affect our sense of style and social confidence in profound ways.
 Your health providers can help work with you to figure out both the cause of your hair loss and which treatments to pursue, but only if you discuss your emotional and social information, in addition to the medical information they need to understand your situation holistically.
 If you give them full information, they will be better able to help you heal on a physical and emotional level.